 If you find yourself sacrificing sleep on a regular basis, remember that sleep deprived people act sleep deprived.
 Not a a good idea when juggling a canner full of hot food.
 Or trying to manage your children in the midst of putting up 10 bushels of beans.

 Harvest Practice #2: Prioritize & Choose

 Before starting into a busy day, make yourself a to-do list.
 Choose your essentials.
 What can’t wait until tomorrow?
 Begin the day with these necessary tasks.

 Also take a realistic look at what you can release.
 Often, there’s a big difference between our wants and absolute needs!
 And in it all, don’t lose sight of what is most important.
 Is it your faith life?
 Marriage?
 Kids?
 A friend?
 Rest for your own sanity?

 Keep your wits about you during the rush.
 You are making choices every day and do have the ability to determine your course.

 Harvest Practice #3: Recruit Help

 Don’t muddle your way through harvest season!
 Is the work taking you away from friends and relationships?
 Those heaping piles of produce, are they completely overwhelming you?
-Perhaps you are facing burnout?
+Are you are facing harvest burnout?

 Harvest Practice #4: Take Moments of Rest